Local Massage Therapist

 • Loading the player...

-Dr. Bert Perey, MD, FRCPC, discusses trigger finger causes and symptoms.
-Orthopedic Surgeon
+Orthopedic Surgeon discusses trigger finger causes and symptoms.

 • Loading the player...